nicelion/raspi-metar/README.md

 # raspi-metar
 Yet another python program to create a METAR map with your Raspberry Pi

-## Requirements
+## Setup
-This project requires python 3.6 or above due to avwx requrements `pip install avwx`
+Before you begin to setup your METAR map, you need to do a couple of things.

+#### Dependenies
+There are a few python dependencies you need to install

+- `pip3 install avwx`
+- `pip3 install adafruit-circuitpython-neopixel`